Christine GZ

 Christine Giampaoli Zonca (born 22 July 1993), more commonly known by her nickname Christine GZ, is an Italian-Spanish rally and off-road race driver.
 After an off-road racing career in America, competing with the team Dynamic Racing, Zonca raced in Europe with the Avatel Telecom Race Team.
-In late 2020, Zonca scored a third-place win in the Andalucia Rally round of the FIA World Cross Country Championship.
+In late 2020, Zonca scored a third place in the Andalucia Rally round of the FIA World Cross Country Championship.

-She will be competing in the 2023 season of the all-electric off-road racing championship Extreme E for Carl Cox Motorsport with Timo Scheider as her teammate.
-She has previously competed for Veloce Racing and Xite Energy Racing in Extreme E.

 Biography

-Zonca was born to Italian parents in Pondicherry, India, where she lived for eight years before moving to Milan, Italy, and then to the Tenerife, Canary Islands.
+GZ was born to Italian parents in Pondicherry, India, where she lived for eight years before moving to Milan, Italy, and then to Tenerife, Canary Islands.
 She completed a degree in motorsports technology at Birmingham City University.

-She initially worked at her neighbor's garage.
+She initially worked at her neighbour's garage.
 The first chassis she bought was a 1988 Golf MKII, followed by a 1989 Rally Corolla that she named "Lolla".

-In 2014, Zonca won her first title, the overall Championship of the Canaries.
 In 2016, she was a member of an all-female rally team competing in the Rally Catalunya.

-Zonca is a Can-Am Ambassador.

-In 2020, Zonca re-launched her racing career after a long COVID lockdown.
+In 2020, GZ re-launched her racing career after a COVID lockdown.
 Together with the Avatel Telecom and co-driver Edu Blanco she competed in the Andalucía Rally.
-Zonca completed the rally with a 3rd place.
-She has since continued to work with the Avatel Telecom Racing Team.
+Christine completed the rally with 3rd place.
+She was racing with the Avatel Telecom Racing Team during the 2021 season reaching 2nd place at the T1N Cross-Country Spanish Championship this year.

-On 15 December 2020 she was announced to have signed with formerly known as Hispano Suiza Xite Energy Team to compete in the new all-electric off-road racing championship Extreme E along with Oliver Bennett.
+On 15 December 2020, she was announced to have signed with the formerly known Hispano Suiza now Xite Energy Team to compete in the new all-electric off-road racing championship Extreme E along with Oliver Bennett.
 She made her debut at the 2021 Desert X-Prix in Al-'Ula, Saudi Arabia, where she finished 5th.
 The team was re-branded Xite Energy Racing ahead of round 2.
 At the end of the 2021 season GZ and Bennett classified 9th.
 She also became a TV presenter for Italian broadcaster Sport MediaSet, covering the FIA Formula E World Championship and driving the BMW i8 Safety Car on the Circuit de Monaco.
 In addition, she also took part in the Eco Rallye Mallorca, driving the Porsche Taycan.

+She participated in the Spanish date Baja Aragón of the FIA World Cup Cross-Country Bajas with her co-driver Ricardo Torlaschi finishing 5th at the T3 category.

+She competed in the 2023 season of the all-electric off-road racing championship Extreme E for Carl Cox Motorsport with Timo Scheider as her teammate.
+She was replaced by Lia Block, daughter of the late Ken Block, at round 5 for the rest of the season.
+She returned for the final two rounds of the season as the series championship reserve driver after regular reserve driver Tamara Molinaro replaced Hedda Hosås at JBXE.
+She has previously competed for Veloce Racing and Xite Energy Racing.
+In September 2025, JBX (formerly JBXE) entered the FIA Extreme H World Cup with GZ and Tommi Hallman.